-ҽCox Honors Alumni Business Success
+ҽCox Honors Alumni Business Success in 2023 Awards

 The ҽCox School of Business honored three 2023 Distinguished Alumni and two Outstanding Young Alumni during its Alumni Awards luncheon.
 The event is held every May at the start of commencement weekend on the ҽcampus.
 Award nominations are submitted to the ҽCox Alumni Association for consideration by a selection committee.